riznee/cmd/readme.md

 # Permissions
 * The public visibility translates to 0755 for directories and 0644 for files.
-* You can modify the permissions mappings in your filesystems configuration file:
+* You can modify the permissions mappings in your filesystems configuration file.

+# Intoduction